Connecticut Child Endangerment Lawyer

 In a lot of Connecticut towns, parents, nannies and babysitters don’t think much of leaving their child in the car for just a few minutes.
 Our cities and towns are relatively safe and they trust their children will stay in their cars and behave.
 Additionally, foreigners who have moved to Connecticut have sometimes been under the false impression that because this conduct is tolerated and legal in their home country, then it is likewise tolerated and legal here in Connecticut.
 Not quite.

 Recent unsupervised child in car cases have illustrated just how dangerous this conduct can be, especially in very hot or very cold weather.
 As a result, police have strictly enforced this law.
 If police see it or are able to get a statement from a passerby who witnessed it, they will charge you with either the felony Risk of Injury charge or the lesser misdemeanor of Leaving a Child Unsupervised in a Motor Vehicle.
 Whichever the charge, having a felony or misdemeanor hanging over your head for these child endangerment-type cases can have a detrimental impact on your ability to work and participate in your children’s activities.
 Background checks are routinely run by employers, licensing entities, little leagues and youth groups.
-All the more reason to hire a top Connecticut Risk of Injury lawyer or attorney to handle your Risk of Injury or Unsupervised Child in Automobile charges in Stamford, Greenwich, Norwalk, Westport, Fairfield, Darien, or anywhere else in Connecticut.
+All the more reason to hire a top Connecticut Risk of Injury lawyer when facing charges for leaving a child in a motor vehicle.

 Contact the Connecticut Child Endangerment Attorneys at Mark Sherman Law Today